-(1) Per hour health benefit includes hospitalization, medical and life insurance.
+- (1) Per hour health benefit includes hospitalization, medical and life insurance. - (2) Diver classification applies to any Millwright that performs beneath the water surface.

 Scope of work includes but is not limited to: installation, assembly, and, when necessary, dismantling machinery in factories, power plants, and construction sites.